Nonce list in PIT entry "infinitely" grows for long-lived Interests

 If there's a need to keep nonces of incoming interests, would one per incoming face be sufficient?

-#3 Updated by Alex Afanasyev about 5 years ago
+#3 Updated by Alex Afanasyev over 5 years ago

 yes.
 The problem, I suspect, is right now.
 After an hour, NLSR interests start being rejected and bad things start to happen.